 By implementing this system, you move beyond simply managing projects.
 You start architecting successful client relationships, building the operational foundation needed to scale your business-of-one with confidence.

 The first phase of your roadmap begins long before the work does.
-This is where you architect the client relationship for success by proactively eliminating the primary sources of friction: compliance, scope, and payment uncertainty.
+This is where you architect the client relationship for success by early eliminating the primary sources of friction: compliance, scope, and payment uncertainty.
 You must establish yourself not as a transient freelancer, but as a professional, low-risk business partner.

 Your proposal and contract are the first tangible artifacts of your professionalism.
 Use them to signal your legitimacy from the outset.